 Education is critical to the success and economic security of future generations.
 By providing a solid educational foundation from the start, we can ensure that our children have the tools necessary to keep the United States competitive in the global economy.

-As a member of the Science, Space, and Technology Committee, I believe strongly in the importance of STEM education.
-Ensuring all grade levels have access and experience in science, technology, engineering, and math is a critical point in building up this next generation to face the difficulties and challenges ahead.
+I strongly believe in the importance of STEM education as we move towards a more technology and data-driven economy.
+Ensuring all grade levels have access and experience in science, technology, engineering, and math is paramount to building up the next generation of Americans to face the difficulties and challenges ahead.